aspnetboilerplate/aspnetboilerplate/doc/WebSite/Feature-Management.md

 such a system requires a database (to store editions, edition features, tenant-edition mappings and so on...).
 Therefore, the edition system is implemented in [module zero](/Pages/Documents/Zero/Edition-Management).
-You can use it to easily have an edition system or you can implement one yourself.
+You can use it as a ready-made edition system or implement one yourself.